-Katherine Green is a social documentary photographer based in London, UK who’s exhibited at Kettle’s Yard, National Portrait Gallery and The Lowry.
+Katherine Green is a social documentary photographer based in Waltham Forest, London who’s exhibited at Kettle’s Yard, National Portrait Gallery, Nottingham Contemporary and The Lowry.

 Her work often focuses on the idea of community and what makes or bonds communities.
-She works in photography and oral history.
+She works in photography and oral history and often uses archive material in her work.
 Katherine studied postgraduate photography at Central Saint Martins College of Art & Design, London and Fine Art at Surrey Institute of Art & Design.
 Katherine is commissioned by galleries or works on personal projects which often culminate in an exhibition.

 Please sign up to her mailing list to receive information.